-We have rapidly expanded our branch network in the past across rural and semi-urban areas in South India, which we believe has provided us with an advantage over our competitors.
+In the past we have rapidly expanded our branch network across rural and semi-urban areas in South India, which we believe has provided us with an advantage over our competitors.
 Our total number of branches grew from 224 branches as of March 31, 2011, to 577 branches as of March 31, 2012 and to 959 branches as of March 31, 2013.
-Our branch network has gone up to 1,053 branches as on May 31, 2014.
-As of May 31, 2014 we have our branches in the states of Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Goa, Delhi, Haryana and Maharashtra.
-For further details please refer to "Our Business - Branch Network" on page 78.
+After reaching a peak level of 1,053 Branches, in the phase of consolidation, we have pruned our branch network to 1022 branches as on December 31, 2014.
+This was done by either merging branches in areas where we had more than one operation, in close proximity, or closing off those branches, which were not as profitable as originally envisagened.
+As of December 31, 2014 we have our branches in the states of Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Telangana, Goa, Delhi, Haryana, Uttar Pradesh, Pondicherry and Maharashtra.
+For further details please refer to "Our Business - Branch Network" on page 84.
 About 70% of our branches are in rural and semi-urban areas in South India.
-We believe that the growth in the number of branches has contributed to growth in our revenue from Gold Loan business.
+We believe that the presence of these rural branches has contributed to a robust growth in our revenue, over the last few years, from Gold Loan business